 The New England National Scenic Trail remains open!
-Please check the website of the area you plan to visit to see if the property owner has any restrictions in place.
+Please check the website of the area you plan to visit to see if the property owner has any restrictions in place and we ask that you keep in compliance with state and Federal stay-at-home guidance.
 Although we may be discouraging group gatherings, we are encouraging the safe use of the New England Trail.
 It’s important we have a venue for physical health and mental wellness, especially during times of stress.
 A hike on a favorite segment of the NET can be a respite from the uncertainty around us.
 The Trail is a perfect place for slowing down, gathering your internal resources, and gaining clarity.
 That said, if you have symptoms, have tested positive, or have been in contact with someone who has symptoms/tested positive to Coronavirus/COVID-19, please refrain from using the NET.

 We encourage healthy, symptom-free hiking on the New England Trail, but to avoid popular locations known for heavy use.
 We ask that you practice social distancing at trailheads and along the Trail, especially at scenic overlooks.

 Please be aware that all volunteer activity on the NET is currently suspended in Massachusetts through June 4th, and that there is lightened volunteer activity in Connecticut.
 This may result in more rugged trail conditions in some areas.
 Please continue to notify us of any issues you encounter on the trail through our reporting form.

 Visit American Hiking Society for information on how to hike and be outdoors responsibly no matter where you are.